Taylor Morrison Home (TMHC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

 Diving into Taylor Morrison Home’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Taylor Morrison Home’s operating margin declined this quarter but expanded by 4.1 percentage points over the last five years.
-Its share count also shrank by 23.9%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
-Taylor Morrison Home Diluted Shares Outstanding
+As we mentioned earlier, Taylor Morrison Home’s operating margin declined this quarter but expanded by 1.7 percentage points over the last five years.
+Its share count also shrank by 25.3%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Taylor Morrison Home reported adjusted EPS of $2.11, down from $2.37 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 9.8%.
-Over the next 12 months, Wall Street expects Taylor Morrison Home’s full-year EPS of $8.85 to shrink by 20.8%.
+In Q4, Taylor Morrison Home reported adjusted EPS of $1.91, down from $2.64 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 10%.
+Over the next 12 months, Wall Street expects Taylor Morrison Home’s full-year EPS of $8.12 to shrink by 22%.

 9. Cash Is King

-Taking a step back, we can see that Taylor Morrison Home’s margin expanded by 1.6 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Taylor Morrison Home’s margin expanded by 4.7 percentage points during that time.
+This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, Taylor Morrison Home’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Over the last few years, Taylor Morrison Home’s ROIC averaged 2 percentage point decreases each year.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-12. Key Takeaways from Taylor Morrison Home’s Q3 Results
+12. Key Takeaways from Taylor Morrison Home’s Q4 Results

 We were impressed by how significantly Taylor Morrison Home blew past analysts’ EBITDA expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-On the other hand, its backlog missed.
-Overall, this print had some key positives.
-The stock traded up 5.5% to $66 immediately after reporting.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $66.41 immediately following the results.

 13. Is Now The Time To Buy Taylor Morrison Home?